 The good news is that businesses always have new opportunities to connect with their customers innovatively.

-So if you want your business to stay relevant in the years to come, ensure you’re keeping up with the newest digital marketing trends!
+So, if you want your business to stay relevant in the coming years, ensure you keep up with the newest digital marketing trends!